 Alternatively you may launch this applet using Java WebStart.

-Minumum requirements: Java 1.5.
+Minimum requirements: Java 1.6.
 Tested with Firefox and Safari.
 Source code for the underlying library is available at

 This page illustrates that a naive interpolation of option prices (via the interpolation of the prices itself or the interpolation of implied (Black-Scholes) volatilities) may generate strange and even impossible probability densities.
 Some interpolation methods will generate prices which violate the no-arbitrage condition.

 It serves as a companion to Chapter 6 of Mathematical Finance.

 - Scenario 1